The COVID vaccine will be ready for children, pregnant women and other subsets at different times.

 Your provider can recommend it as the best option for you.

-The primary concern with all medications and vaccinations in the breastfeeding, pumping and chestfeeding population is whether or not the medication or vaccination is secreted in breastmilk—and if it is, whether it is okay for the baby to ingest it.
+The primary concern with all medications and vaccinations in the breastfeeding, pumping and chestfeeding population is whether or not the medication or vaccination is secreted in milk—and if it is, whether it is okay for the baby to ingest it.
 We don't have this information yet.

 What are the side effects of the COVID vaccine?